Corvusoft/restbed/README.md

 ## License

 Copyright (c) 2013, 2014, 2015 Corvusoft Limited, United Kingdom.
 All rights reserved.

-Corvusoft's Restbed Framework is dual licensed; See LICENSE.md for full details.
+The Restbed Framework is dual licensed; See LICENSE.md for full details.

-Corvusoft's Restbed Framework is provided AS IS WITHOUT WARRANTY OF ANY KIND; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 ## Support